IceShirok/IceShirok.github.io/_posts/2021-12-17-15-looking-back.md

 title: Looking Back
 ---

 Hi folks, welcome to **War(un)lock blog #15**!
 This is gonna be a longer blog post, as I’m coming back from a month-long pause, and this will be the last blog post of 2021!
 Yes, it’s the end of 2021, and 8 months into a gap year has felt like no time at all.
-This blog post will be a little longer, featuring a summary of what I’ve done in my 8 months into the gap year, as well as some cool charts and data insights because I love data.
+This blog post will feature a summary of what I’ve done in my 8 months into the gap year, as well as some cool charts and data insights because I love data.

 Some bad news though - I will reduce my blog posts to a monthly schedule.
 I’ll continue to post in the middle of the month up until the end of the gap year.
 Why?